 Finally, it’s important to highlight the fact that countless refugees have little-to-no access to food.
-For families with young children, this is particularly challenging; parents regularly sacrifice their own meal to feed their family.
-In the short term, this can work but over time it can lead to serious nutritional deficiencies, crippling the main caregiver of the family and accentuating the struggles they face.
+For families with young children, this is particularly challenging; parents regularly sacrifice their own meals to feed their family.
+In the short term, this can work, but over time it can lead to serious nutritional deficiencies, crippling the main caregiver of the family and accentuating the struggles they face.

 Refugees are often forced to ask for assistance during winter, which can feel humiliating and demoralising, particularly when they are turned away.
 This rejection occurs more regularly during the winter months, as families are forced to prioritise their own household, rationing what they do have to ensure there is enough to feed the whole family.
 In turn, vulnerable people end up left in the cold with nothing to eat and little hope of surviving.

-Millions of refugees are struggling to survive winter right now, many of whom are reliant on UKIM’s support to make it through.
+As winter spreads over developing countries, it is more important than ever that we increase our efforts to protect refugees this winter.
+There are millions of refugees who rely on UKIM’s support and your generous donations.
 Through your charitable donations, we are able to provide these vulnerable brothers and sisters with the essentials they need to live and grow.

 This winter, help us continue to provide hope.
-Learn more about our Winter Appeal today and donate to support those in most need.
+You can help protect refugees by donating through our winter appeal today and supporting those most in need.